sahiga/developer.box.com/guides/uploads/chunked/folder.md

 upload to make sure the file is successfully uploaded to Box without any bytes lost or tampered with.

-Finally, if a file size exceeds 20MB\`, the script uses the [chunked][chunked] feature to make sure uploads are more reliable for larger files.
+Finally, if a file size exceeds 20MB\`, the script uses the [Chunked Upload][chunked] feature to make sure uploads are more reliable for larger files.

 [preflight]: g://uploads/check